openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 ## Performance

 Performance degrades linearly with the number of passages found in a string.
-Using Node.js 0.8.14, it processes 2,000 tweets per second on a single 2.3 GHz core of an EC2 High-CPU Medium instance.
+Using Node.js 0.10.5, it processes 2,000 tweets per second on a single 2.3 GHz core of an EC2 High-CPU Medium instance.

 In the worst case, given a string consisting of almost nothing but Bible passage references, it processes about 50-60 KB of text per second.

 ## Alternate Versification Systems

-The BCV parser supports several versification systems.
+The BCV parser supports several versification systems (described above).
 The appropriate versification system kicks in if the parsed text explicitly mentions a translation with an alternate versification system, or you can use `@set_options({"versification_system":"..."})`.
 You can extend the relevant `translations.coffee` to add additional ones.

-* `default`: the default ESV-style versification.
-Also used in AMP and NASB.
-* `ceb`: use CEB versification, which varies mostly in the Apocrypha.
-* `kjv`: use KJV versification, with one fewer verse in 3John.
-Also used in NIV and NKJV.
-* `nab`: use NAB versification, which generally follows the Septuagint.
-* `nlt`: use NLT versification, with one extra verse in Rev. Also used in NCV.
-* `nrsv`: use NRSV versification.
-* `vulgate`: use Vulgate numbering for the Psalms.

 ## Non-English Support

 The Javascript files that don't start with `en` provide support for other languages.
 The `js/eu/` files provide support for alternate punctuation: commas rather than colons to separate chapters and verses; periods rather than commas to separate sequences.

-Using the files in `src/template` as a base, you can add support for additional languages; just use the appropriate language prefix.
+Using the files in `src/template` as a base, you can add support for additional languages; just use the appropriate ISO 639 language prefix.
 I'm happy to accept pull requests for new languages.

 ### Supported Languages